FlipsideCrypto/optimism-models/models/doc_descriptions/general/__overview__.md

 # Welcome to the Flipside Crypto Optimism Models Documentation!

+# NOTE: Data is in 'lite mode' - meaning, histrorical data has not yet been backfilled.
+Please see `min(block_timestamp)`

 ## **What is Flipside?**

 [Flipside Crypto](https://flipsidecrypto.xyz/earn) provides Community Enabled Crypto Analytics, allowing our users to create and share data insights on the crypto projects they care most about.